workflux/workflUX/docker/dev/README.md

 ## Concept

-This docker image runs the cwlab server without authentication enabled.
+This docker image runs the workflux server without authentication enabled.
 It uses `cwltool` and `singularity` to execute workflows.
-The data for cwlab (input data, workflows, database, run data, singularity images) are stored at `/cwlab`.
+The data for workflux (input data, workflows, database, run data, singularity images) are stored at `/workflux`.
 This directory may be mounted from the host to enable persistence of the data.
-The configuration is located at `/etc/cwlab/config.yaml` and can be replaced on demand.
+The configuration is located at `/etc/workflux/config.yaml` and can be replaced on demand.

 The image defines a default non-root user and group (1000:1000).
 For the